ethanp/Notes/C++ Notes.md

 ### Some keywords

-* **volatile** --- does less optimizations, for when a variable might be used by another thread or a memory-mapped device or something.
+* **volatile** --- does "less optimizations", for when a variable might be used by another thread or a memory-mapped device or something.
 (I don't actually understand this)
-* **inline** --- *hint* to the compiler that the function should be expanded in-place like a macro
+* **inline** --- *hint* to the compiler that the function should be expanded in-place "like a macro"
     * More "powerful" than macros because inlining is performed by the compiler rather than the preprocessor
         * Although I don't know what 'power' _is_ in that context